 However, HOA boards should always review their governing documents before implementing any HOA electric car charging policy.
 Communities often have regulations regarding external alterations to common areas and homeowner property, which may apply to electric car chargers.
 HOA boards and homeowners should thoroughly review the rules to ensure compliance.

 In addition, homeowners associations should review federal, state, and local laws before they try to restrict or regulate these chargers.
 Many states have already enacted laws protecting residential EV charging.
-For instance, California law prohibits HOAs from enacting covenants that unreasonably restrict or effectively prohibit EV charging stations in a homeowner’s designated parking space or property.

 While not all states have these protective laws in place, they may eventually follow the example of EV-friendly states and enact similar regulations.
 HOAs should prepare themselves to adapt to the changes.